diogolmenezes/simple-node-framework/README.md

 If the API receive an invalid token will return "403 Forbidden".

-If everything is ok the midleware will pass to the next() stef of the chain.
+If everything is ok the midleware will pass to the next() step of the chain.

 To generate a valid JWT token, you can use the createJWT helper method.